shibasisp/shibasisp.github.io/_posts/2017-05-27-Community Bonding period coming to an end.md

 [Simon Perkin](https://github.com/sjperkins) proposed to use [pybind11](https://github.com/pybind/pybind11) instead of [Boost.Python](http://www.boost.org/doc/libs/1_58_0/libs/python/doc/) as it is a lightweight header-only library and its syntax are similar to Boost.Python whereas Boost.Python requires binary libraries.
 Also, I had a hard time while installing Boost.Python in my system and compiling my first program.
 However, we would do it after finishing other goals.

-We have a scheduled meeting on 30th May, when we will discuss more about the project.
-I will edit this post after that.

 This is the first time in my life that I am working with a team to make something that will actually be used by someone.
 Though it will take a little time to learn to work with goals and timelines, but I guess this is what I am here to learn.